 Once the show is over, you can really put some of those videos you have filmed during the show to use.
 Use the videos to help your sales team follow-up leads as well as for long-term marketing strategies.

 You can post a trade show event highlights video at the association, corporate, or event websites and the social media channels, reminding attendees of what a good time they had and showing non-attendees of what an excellent meeting they missed.

 The videos produced during the event make excellent material for a variety of marketing channels including blogs, social media platforms, mobile, email campaigns, promotions, and more.

 A trade show is a great opportunity to both display existing video content as well as create new videos for your brand.
 They can help you make most of your time on the trade show floor even if masks and social distancing put a damper on the situation.
 Additionally, videos also help you stay flexible in case the trade show is switched to a virtual format at the last minute.

 Follow the tips shared above to make the most of video marketing at your next trade show.
 If you are looking for a pre-event video to entice visitors to your booth, or need to film your CEO’s keynote presentation, we can help.
-Our video production services cover everything you need to make video central to your trade show strategy.
+Our video and audio production Company cover everything you need to make video central to your trade show strategy.
 We have helped hundreds of companies turn trade shows to their advantage.
 View our portfolio or contact us to discuss your requirements.

 Amplify your booth’s reach with Studio 52’s large video displays, catching eyes from afar.
 Stand Out in the Crowd!